gg-net/dwoss/src/main/markdown/overview.md

 ### Ui Class and Method Names ####

 - UI Implementations (MVC, MVP, mixed, missing):
     - \*Model, \*View, \*Controller, \*Presenter
 	- Controller and Presenter are syndonymes, just to represent the pattern
 	- Model may be missing.
 	- View may be a description file (fxml)
     - Embedded (All in one Class): \*View or \*ViewCask
 - CRUD Implementations:
     - Operation/View for creating,building,first time usage of something: Create\*
     - Operation/View for modifying, editing, updating of something: Update\*

+- DTO Names (mostly in the API packages):
+    - Pico*
+        - Smallest representation and used for id transfer
+    - Simple*
+        - Simple representation.
+Will contation more information that Pico*, but also only an API DTO

 Mandator implementation
 -----------------------